Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Spectral conservation method

 \subsection{Conservation Method - An Extended Isoperimetric problem}

-\n Throughout this section we fix $f\in L^{2}(\Omega_L)$.
-Due to the truncation of the velocity domain the projection of $Q(f,f)$, namely $\Pi^{N}Q(f, f)$, does not preserve mass, momentum and energy.
-Such conservation property is at the heart of the kinetic theory of the Boltzmann equation, thus it is desirable for a numerical solution to possess it.
+\n In the course of this section we fix $f\in L^{2}(\Omega_L)$.
+Due to the truncation of the velocity domain the unconserved discrete operator $Q_{u}\in N^d$ defined for $N^d$ Fourier modes, as a function in $\Omega_{L}$, does not preserve mass, momentum and energy.
+Such conservation property is at the heart of the kinetic theory of the Boltzmann equation, thus, it is desirable for a numerical solution to possess it.
 In order to achieve this, we enforce these moment conservation artificially by imposing them as constraints in a optimization problem.
-We denote, for the sake of brevity,

-The presence of the indicator function $\textbf{1}_{\Omega_L}(v)$ is due to the fact that the domain of $Q(\text{E} f, \text{E} f)$ will be, in general, larger than $\Omega_L$.
-We also use the extension operator to avoid introducing spurious non-smoothness within the domain $\Omega_L$ due to the domain cut-off.\\